appserver-io/appserver/_docs/servlet-engine.md

 }
 ```

 To map a servlet to a URL, you can simply use the `@Route` annotation.
-With the `name` attribute you have
+With the `name` attribute you
-specify a name that has to be unique in your application scope, the attribute `urlPattern` allows you to
+specify a unique name in your application scope.
+The attribute `urlPattern` allows you to
 specify a list of URL patterns you want to map the servlet to.
 In our example, we want to map the
-`HelloWorldServlet` to the URL's like `http://127.0.0.1:9080/examples/helloWorld.do`, whatever parameters
+`HelloWorldServlet` to the URL's like `http://127.0.0.1:9080/examples/helloWorld.do`, regardless of the parameters appended.
-are appended.

-Last but not least, we've to implement the `doGet()` method, that will be invoked, when a `GET` request,
+Last but not least, we have to implement the `doGet()` method, that is invoked, when a `GET` request,
-has been sent, and therefore, is the main entry point to handle the request by implementing the functionality
+is sent.
+Therefore, it is the main entry point of handling the request by implementing the functionality
 we want to provide.
-For our first example, we only want to add the `Hello World!` that should be rendered.
+For our first example, we only want to add the `Hello World!` that needs to be rendered.

-That is pretty simple, we think!
-So, given you've downloaded and installed the latest version of the application
-server, create a folder `examples/WEB-INF/classes/AppserverIo/Example/Servlets` under the `webapps` folder of
+That is a simple procedure.
+Given you have downloaded and installed the latest version of the appserver.io, create a folder `examples/WEB-INF/classes/AppserverIo/Example/Servlets` in the `webapps` folder of
 your installation.
-In the folder, create a new file named `HelloWorldServlet.php`, copy the code from above and
+In this folder, create a new file named `HelloWorldServlet.php`, copy the code from above and
 save it.
 After [restarting]({{ "/get-started/documentation/basic-usage.html#start-and-stop-scripts" | prepend: site.baseurl }})
 the application server, open the URL `http://127.0.0.1:9080/examples/helloWorld.do` in your favorite browser.
 You should see the text `Hello World`.
-Congratulations, you have written your first servlet!
+Congratulations, you have written your first servlet.

 > Simplicity is one of our main targets because we want you to write your applications with a minimum of
-> configuration, actually NULL.
-So to write an application that perfectly works with the appserver,
+> configuration efforts, none actually.
+To write an application that perfectly works with appserver.io,
-> you only have to download and install it, create some folders and write your code!
+> you only have to download and install it, create some folders and write your code.

 ## Bootstrapping a Servlet

-As described before, bootstrapping a framework with every request is a very expensive procedure when be done
+As described before, bootstrapping a framework with every request is a very expensive procedure when doing it
 again and again.
-Using an application server with a Servlet-Engine can be a great help here.
-Besides the fact,
-that parsing configuration like the `@Route` annotation, will be done only once when the application server
+Using an application server with a Servlet-Engine has major advantages.
+First, parsing configuration like the `@Route` annotation is done only once when the application server
 starts.
-You additionally have the possibility to do all that expensive stuff in an `ìnit()` method that will be
+Secondly, you have the possibility to do all expensive steps in an `ìnit()` method that will be
 invoked by the application server when the servlet is instanciated and initialized at startup.
-Let us extend
-our previous example
+The next section extends our previous example.

 ```php
 <?php